rdtho2525/Lyssn.io_Challenge/README.md

 ## Overview:
-This code challenge is
+This code challenge is part of Reggie Thompson's application for the Front End Devloper position with Lyssn.io, Inc.

- part of Reggie Thompson's application for the Front End Devloper position with Lyssn.io, Inc.
+View the deployed site _[here]_(https://lyssn-tech-challenge-rdt.herokuapp.com/)

 ## Created by:
 - [Reggie Thompson](https://github.com/rdtho2525) | [LinkedIn](https://www.linkedin.com/in/reggie-thompson-136979137/)